easilok/mark-notes/README.md

 - Multi-cursor editing (feature from [CodeMirror](https://codemirror.net/))
 - No database because the notes are stored in your browser
 - Export/Import your notes in markdown
+- Server mode with database to multi place access (described below)

 # About